pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/book-11-family-business-governance/chapter-33-succession-planning.md

 #### Identifying Potential Successors

-Successor identification begins early—ideally when children are teenagers or young adults.
-It's not about picking favorites—it's about understanding each child's interests, capabilities, and potential, then providing opportunities for development.
+Successor identification begins earlyâ€”ideally when children are teenagers or young adults.
+It's not about picking favoritesâ€”it's about understanding each child's interests, capabilities, and potential, then providing opportunities for development.

 #### Assessment Criteria